 LISTS OF LIVING BOOKS FOR CHARLOTTE MASON-STYLE TEACHING

 An important note: There is no “perfect” Charlotte Mason book list.
 Instead, the emphasis is on the expression of ideas through quality literature, and factors unique to each educational setting.
-In the Charlotte Mason community there are “purists” who try to use the exact books Charlotte used (when available).
-There are those who use similar living books to those of Charlotte’s, but tailor their lists more to the specifics of place, religion or ethnicity.
-And, of course, there are educators who choose a completely “modern,” secular route using contemporary literature and resources.
+In the Charlotte Mason community there are different approaches: “purists” who use the exact books Charlotte used, when available, irrespective of country of residence; educators who use similar living books to those of Charlotte’s, but tailor their lists more to the specifics of place, religion or ethnicity; and, of course, educators who choose a completely “modern,” secular route using contemporary literature and resources.

-So if you are new to Charlotte Mason, enjoy this immersion into the beauty of living books.
+If you are new to Charlotte Mason, please take time to enjoy this immersion into the beauty of living books.
 If book lists seem a bit overwhelming, visit our Curriculum page for curriculum guides and lessons plan packages.
 If you are unsure about the definition of “living books” and why they are the foundation of the Charlotte Mason method, consider this article by Emily Cook at Build My Library.

 Ambleside Online – Site map page with links to full book lists for AO’s free online curriculum guide.
 Includes links to free online versions of recommended living books.